bitsmithy/cookiecutter-golang-api/{{ cookiecutter.module_name }}/README.md

 ## Development

 This project assumes you are using [asdf](https://asdf-vm.com/) to manage development tools.
-Once installed, simply run `make install` to perform a one-time setup installation of required tools.
+Once installed, simply run `make setup` to perform a one-time setup installation of required development dependencies.

 The versions of Go and all required tools are specified in the `.tool-versions` file of this project.